 I was born and raised in the San Francisco Bay Area.
-My father and mother immigrated to the U.S. in the 1970s without any other extended family members.
+My father and mother immigrated to the U.S. in the 1970s .
 My father is from Perú, and mother is from England.
-I earned my B.A. at the University of California, San Diego with a major in Political Science.
-I earned my Ph.D from Cornell in the Government Department.
-I live in Seattle with my husband, Geoff Wallace, and two elementary school-aged children in Seattle.
-In my free time, I enjoy spending time with my family, listening to music, cooking, hiking, traveling, and exploring the PNW.
+I earned my B.A. at the University of California, San Diego with a major in Political Science and my Ph.D from Cornell in the Government Department.
+I live in Seattle with my husband, Geoff Wallace, and our two teens.
+In my free time, I enjoy spending time with my family, listening to music, cooking, hiking, paddleboarding, traveling, and exploring the beauty of the PNW.

 Sophia Jordán Wallace is a Professor in the Department of Political Science at the University of Washington in Seattle.
 Her research interests include the politics of race and ethnicity, Latino politics, immigration politics and policy, public opinion, and legislative politics.